WPP-Public/Potato-ACE/src/ace/components/combobox/README.md

 ### Listened for events

-Combobox listens for the following events, which should be dispatched by the user's code on the specific `ace-combobox` element.
+Combobox listens for the following events, which should be dispatched on the specific `ace-combobox` element.

 #### Hide and show list